Travel.State.Gov > International Travel > Learn About Your Destination > Mongolia International Travel Information

 Arrest Notification: If you are arrested or detained, ask police or prison officials to notify the U.S. Embassy immediately.
 See our webpage for further information.

-Customs: Mongolian customs authorities strictly enforce laws regulating the import and export of firearms, ammunition, precious metals, and antiquities.
+Customs: Mongolian customs authorities strictly enforce laws regulating the import and export of firearms, ammunition, precious metals, antiquities and drugs.
 Importation of firearms or ammunition requires prior government approval.
 All precious metals should be declared on arrival.
 Exporting antiquities requires a special customs clearance certificate issued by an authorized antique dealer at the time of purchase.
+Importing medicines is not allowed.
+Medicines for personal use must have doctor’s prescription.
+Vitamins are limited only for personal use.
+Quantity of more than 2 packages will result in taxation.
 For additional information, contact the Embassy of Mongolia.

 Faith-Based Travelers: See our following webpages for details:

 Travelers Who Require Accessibility Assistance: Major streets in Ulaanbaatar feature textured sidewalks to aid visually impaired pedestrians, but numerous obstacles prevent persons with disabilities from moving freely.
 Government buildings and public transportation remain largely inaccessible to persons with disabilities.
 Mongolian elevators are often too small to accommodate a standard-sized wheelchair.
 Service animals are rare and are often barred from entering public buildings.

 Women Travelers: Domestic violence and sexual assault are serious problems in Mongolia.
 See the Safety & Security section above, as well as our travel tips for Women Travelers.